tarwn/lessthandot-hugo/blogs/content/posts/2012-09-22-create-html-from-output-of.md

   - perlcritic

 ---
 [Perl::Critic][1] is great.
-If you haven&#8217;t tried it, you should.
+If you haven't tried it, you should.
 It can help you improve the quality of your code no end.

 I wrote this script to make it easier to view the feedback in the context of the code itself.
-When run in a directory containing Perl code it&#8217;ll create a critic_html directory containing index.html summarizing the results:
+When run in a directory containing Perl code it'll create a critic_html directory containing index.html summarizing the results:

 ![critic_html/index.html][2]